applepiofmyeye/tp/docs/UserGuide.md

 **Possible Error Output:**

 * If the index is not within the numbers in the list, the app should display `The employee index provided is invalid.`
-* If the command is incorrect, the app should display `Invalid command format!`
+* If the command is incorrect, the app should display the following message.
   <br>![result for incorrect command](images/incorrectAttendanceCommand.png)

 * Go back to [Table of Contents](#table-of-contents)